 Despite having impressive credentials that include being Chief of Otolaryngology at Vandenberg Air Force Base’s hospital and having a private practice for 36 years, Dr. Michel says his newest job has been challenging for him.

 “I’m almost embarrassed to say for all the years I’ve been with the hospital district, I probably didn’t know what 80 percent of the people here did,” he admits.
-“It’s really given me a healthy respect for what everybody does.
+“It’s given me a healthy respect for what everybody does.
 It’s like a fighter pilot; there are thousands of people who keep that plane in the air.
 It’s like what happens here.”

 Raymond Down, chairman of the Lompoc Valley Medical Center Board of Directors, noted that Dr. Michel has long been a respected member of the Lompoc Valley’s medical community.

 “He has served on most medical staff committees, including serving the medical staff and administration as Chief of Staff,” Mr. Down said.
-“The relationship between hospital administration and the medical staff has become more complex over the years and Dr. Michel brings the perfect balance of physician experience and administrative knowledge, as well as his own mellow approach, to a position that will help the hospital function smoothly in this increasingly complex world.
+“The relationship between hospital administration and the medical staff has become more complex over the years, and Dr. Michel brings the perfect balance of physician experience and organizational knowledge, as well as his mellow approach, to a position that will help the hospital function smoothly in this increasingly complex world.
 We look forward to Dr. Michel working with the board and administration to bring medical staff issues to our attention and providing a clear way to bring our message to the physician community.”